Although I no longer teach in Ayr, the Ayr roundabout descriptions will remain on my website for a period of time.

 i.e. don't signal on approach.

-Newmoor Interchange, Irvine
+Newmoor Roundabout, Irvine

-Newmoor Interchange
+Newmoor Roundabout

 Newmoor Roundabout in Irvine

-For the Newmoor Interchange, if you are not taking the first exit then approach in the right-hand lane.
+For the Newmoor Roundabout, if you are not taking the first exit then approach in the right-hand lane.
 The exception to this is when you approach from Dreghorn, then you should use the left-hand lane for Ayr or Town Centre.

 Greenwood Interchange, Irvine